ACT Electric Car Rebate 2026: Every EV Incentive in Canberra

 By Gridly Editorial Updated: 10 min read

-Here is a complete breakdown of every ACT EV incentive in 2026, including a worked example showing what the numbers look like in practice.
+Here is a complete and current breakdown of every ACT EV incentive in 2026, including a worked example showing what the numbers actually look like now.

 ACT EV Incentives at a Glance